MyBord/mybord-server/docs/deployment.md

 Each instance will need the Heroku Postgres addon.
 Once you create this addon, you can then go to the instance's datastore dashboard, go to the 'settings' tab and click on 'view credentials', and there you can see the database credentials needed to populate the dev.env and test.env files.

+### C. Other Resources

+* **Deploying from a branch besides master:**
+  * If you want to deploy code to Heroku from a non-master branch of your local repository (for example, `testbranch`), use the following syntax to ensure it is pushed to the remote’s master
+  branch: `git branch heroku testbranch:master`.